iterative/dvc.org/content/docs/studio/user-guide/experiments/index.md

   dvc exp push origin <exp_name>
   ```

-- Iterative Studio reads the values of metrics, plots and other details from
+- DVC Studio reads the values of metrics, plots and other details from
   your project's `dvc.yaml` file, and displays them in an experiment row in the
   project table.
 The experiment row will appear nested within the parent Git
   commit row.